An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 - A unilateral procedure saves nerves on only one side.

 Nerve-sparing techniques can improve quality of life, by decreasing the occurrence of incontinence and erectile dysfunction.
-In cases where the tumor lies too closely to the nerves, nerve-sparing techniques may not be possible.
+In cases where the tumor lies too close to the nerves, nerve-sparing techniques may not be possible.

 Complications from Radical Prostatectomy